Takeno/mtg-policy-changes/ipg.md

 If the error involves one or more cards that were supposed to be revealed, the player reveals the set of cards that contains the unrevealed cards and their opponent chooses that many previously-unknown cards.
 Treat those as the cards that were ‘revealed’ and return them to the set that was being selected from; the player then reperforms the action.
 If recreating the original selection set and reperforming the action would be too disruptive, leave the selected cards in hand.

 If a set affected by the error contains more cards than it is supposed to contain, the player reveals the set of cards that contains the excess and their opponent chooses a number of previously-unknown cards sufficient to reduce the set to the correct size.
 These excess cards are returned to the correct location.
-If that location is the library, they should be shuffled into the random portion unless the owner previously knew the identity of the card/cards illegally moved; that many cards, chosen by the opponent, are returned to the top of the library instead.
+If that location is the library, they should be shuffled into the random portion unless the owner previously knew the identity of the card/cards illegally moved; that many cards, chosen by the opponent, are returned to the original location instead.
 For example, if a player playing with Sphinx of Jwar Isle illegally draws a card, that card should be returned to the top of the library.

 Upgrade: If a face-down card cast using a morph ability is discovered during the game to not have a morph ability, the penalty is a Game Loss.
 If the player has one or more cards with a morph ability in hand, has not added previously unknown cards to their hand since casting the card found in violation, and has discovered the error themselves, the upgrade does not apply and they may swap the card for a card with the morph ability in hand.